BOFACAM/FINALBASELINE/README.md

 You should be seeing validating print statements showing the code working.
 This process will take a long time.
 There is range for the repos that you might wanna set yourself as well be free to change that. you wont be able to run this the whole way through due to the issues above.
 This has not been fully tested on linux or mac.

 # GENERATE PROJECT DEPENDENCIES (STEP 2)

+With the option to be performed while executing STEP 1, the following stage collects the data related to the project dependencies of each of the projects included in the adopted MS dataset.
+For that, we collect the _Software Bill of Materials_ (SBOM) which can be collected from the GitHub generated [Dependency Graph](https://docs.github.com/en/rest/dependency-graph/sboms?apiVersion=2022-11-28) through its REST API for instance.

+To execute this stage the reader need only to activate the specified `python virtual environment` and run:

+  1. Inside the project folder `/sbom-generator`, specify the global paths in `commons.py` as documented in the comments writen in the same file.
+2. In the same folder, within the file `get_sbom.py` introduce the generated GitHub token in **line 34**.
+3. Inside the project folder, execute `/sbom-generator/main.py`

 # GENERATING JSONL FILE (STEP 3)